Palawizard/Utransfer/README.md

 # UTransfer

 ## Description
-UTransfer is a fast file transfer application designed to send and receive large files over a local network.
-Users can monitor transfer progress with a loading bar and real-time speed display.
+UTransfer is a fast file transfer application designed to send and receive large files between computers that are geographically distant.
+This is achieved by using **Hamachi** or by manually **opening port 5001** for direct connections.

 ## Main Features
-- Send and receive files over a local network.
+- Send and receive files between computers over the internet using Hamachi or port forwarding.
 - Progress tracking with a loading bar.
 - Real-time speed display (in MB/s).
 - Cancel transfers at any time from either the sender or receiver.